 - Flexibility in Designing Equity Compensation Schemes.
 The 2024 Plan allows us to provide a broad array of equity incentives, including awards of share options, share appreciation rights, restricted shares, restricted share units, performance-based awards, unrestricted shares, and other types of awards that are convertible into or otherwise based on shares. - Repricing is Not Allowed.
-Except in connection with a corporate transaction or capitalization adjustment involving the Company or certain "Covered Transactions," the Company may not, without obtaining shareholder approval: (i) amend the terms of outstanding share options or share appreciation rights to reduce the exercise price or base value of such share options or share appreciation rights; (ii) cancel outstanding share options or share appreciation rights in exchange for share options or share appreciation rights with an exercise price or base value of the original share options or share appreciation rights; (ii) cancel outstanding share appreciation rights that have an exercise price or base value greater than the fair market value of a share on the date of such cancellation in exchange for cash or other consideration.
+Except in connection with a corporate transaction or capitalization adjustment involving the Company or certain "Covered Transactions," the Company may not, without obtaining shareholder approval: (i) amend the terms of outstanding share options or share appreciation rights to reduce the exercise price or base value of such share options or share appreciation rights; (ii) cancel outstanding share options or share appreciation rights with an exercise price or base value that is less than the exercise price or base value of the original share options or share appreciation rights; or (iii) cancel outstanding share options or share appreciation rights that have an exercise price or base value greater than the fair market value of a share on the date of such cancellation in exchange for cash or other consideration.